LoicVeirman/HardenAD/Documentations/Changelog/Detail-DelegationACEs.md

 ﻿# CHANGE LOG: DelegationACEs
-Below information details all changes in TasksSequence_HardenAD.xml done in this edition.
+Below information details all changes in TasksSequence_HardenAD.xml/DelegationACEs done in this edition.

 ---
 ### ACL